 Admission to ACV’s Darrin-McHone Gallery is always free.
 Ticket prices for performances at Court Square Theater vary.

-Our administrative offices and gallery located at our historic Smith House offers a low-grade ramp for access to the front door.
-The Darrin-McHone Gallery, business offices, and restroom, which are located on the first floor of the Smith House, are accessible to persons with disabilities.
+Our administrative offices and gallery located at our historic Smith House which offers a low-grade ramp for access to the front door.
+The Darrin-McHone Gallery, business offices, and restroom, are located on the first floor of the Smith House and are accessible to persons with disabilities.
 Court Square Theater is fully wheelchair accessible and has a viewing area for patrons in wheelchairs.

 Board of Directors